Skip to main content

 Secure Items In Your Home To Help Ensure Earthquake Safety

 Oklahoma has long been known to be a part of tornado alley.
 However, in recent years, the state has knocked California from the top spot in terms of the number of earthquakes.
 While the shake, rattle and roll can be unnerving, there are some steps homeowners can take to help ensure their safety during an earthquake.
-Gina Peek, Oklahoma State University Cooperative Extension housing and consumer specialist, said an earthquake can shake everything in your home, even large, heavy items.
+Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences, said an earthquake can shake everything in your home, even large, heavy items.

 “Preparing your home beforehand is so essential,” Peek said.
 “Earthquake shaking can move almost anything, even big, heavy items in your home.”